rafaelbenetti/csharp-threads/README.md

  - Threads allocates a bit more of memory.
  - Do not block threads!
 Because if you are using thread pool it is going to create more and more threads.

+## TPL (Thread Parallel Library)
+ - TPL Encapsulates multi-core execution.

+ ## Threads in background vs foreground
+ - Background can be ignored at any point in time.
+ - Foreground threads have the ability to prevent the current application from terminating..

 ## TLS (Thread Location Storage)
  -  Is a computer programming method that uses static or global memory local to a thread.